To use our WebSocket, you will need beforehand:

 To fully leverage our WebSocket API, the steps are:

-• Receive a JSON response with a webSocketUrl field containing the WebSocket URL
+• Receive a JSON response with a webSocketUrls field containing the WebSocket URL according to the desired model

 • Send TTS commands with the same options as our TTS streaming API, but in snake_case, e.g., {"text":"Hello World","voice":"...","output_format":"mp3"}